PGGM Investments Buys 1,010,135 Shares of Alexandria Real Estate Equities, Inc. (NYSE:ARE)

-PGGM Investments increased its stake in Alexandria Real Estate Equities, Inc. (NYSE:ARE) by 77.9% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 2,306,079 shares of the real estate investment trust’s stock after purchasing an additional 1,010,135 shares during the period.
-Alexandria Real Estate Equities accounts for 1.9% of PGGM Investments’ portfolio, making the stock its 11th largest holding.
-PGGM Investments owned about 1.66% of Alexandria Real Estate Equities worth $410,989,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+PGGM Investments increased its stake in shares of Alexandria Real Estate Equities, Inc. (NYSE:ARE) by 77.9% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 2,306,079 shares of the real estate investment trust’s stock after buying an additional 1,010,135 shares during the quarter.
+Alexandria Real Estate Equities accounts for 1.9% of PGGM Investments’ investment portfolio, making the stock its 11th largest holding.
+PGGM Investments’ holdings in Alexandria Real Estate Equities were worth $410,989,000 as of its most recent filing with the Securities and Exchange Commission.

 About Alexandria Real Estate Equities